dharsoumyadeep96/Excel-Blinkit-Project/README.md

  ### 🗂️Data Collection

-- [x] obtained unprocessed transactional data from the sales management system of Blinkit and data taken from Kaggle
+- [x] Obtained unprocessed transactional data from the sales management system of Blinkit and data taken from Kaggle

 ### ⚙️ Data Preprocessing